pytorch/rfcs/RFC-0001-torch-function-for-methods.md

 same data pointer as the original object, which means that modifications to this will be reflected in the original object.
 More or less, it will have the same effect as modifying an object's `__class__` attribute in Python.

+This method is already used in external libraries, and they may need it as a way to e.g. bypass the processing of `torch.Tensor.__torch_function__` entirely, while still creating `torch.Tensor` subclasses in their own code.

 ## Implementation
 To implement this proposal requires three main steps: